Import field guide

 To create new contact records, the Email column should contain email addresses that are not currently in your contact database.
 For new records, any value entered in the User ID column will be ignored since user IDs are automatically generated by the system.

 If you are importing members, include a Membership level column and enter the appropriate level for each member.
+You can assign contacts to existing membership levels, or enter a new level name to create a level for them.

 Optionally, you can also set values for the Member since and Renewal due columns.
 If you don't include columns for these fields, the Member since value will be set to the import date, and the Renewal due value will be set according to the renewal settings for the membership level.